The name of this non-profit organization shall be the Partnership Among South Carolina Academic Libraries (hereafter called PASCAL).

 Section 1.
 The Board of Directors shall consist of eleven elected members, seven from public institutions and four from independent institutions.

 Section 2.
 Elections for the PASCAL Board of Directors shall be conducted in a transparent manner.
 The process shall include: a request for nominations; publication of a slate of candidates accompanied by supporting biographical information; a formal voting process allowing all member libraries to vote on all candidates.
 The electoral process shall be managed by a Nominating and Elections Committee chaired by the Past Chair.
+Should the Past Chair be running for re-election as a board member, the Chair of the Board shall appoint a Board Member not standing for election to chair the committee.
 Other committee members shall be one Board member who shall not be running for re-election and an Ex-Officio board member from one of PASCAL’s agency partners.
 The election will be managed by the member who is not running for re-election.
 Voting results will be tabulated by the Ex-Officio board member of the committee.

 Section 3.
 Ex officio members (non-voting) will include the Director of the South Carolina State Library, and the designated representatives of the Commission on Higher Education, and SCICU.

 Section 4.
 The Board of Directors shall determine policies and procedures that may be reviewed and amended by the full membership.

 Section 5.
 The Board of Directors must approve the annual budget.